derentw/GoCmdHangExample/README.md

 1. When hang on, systemctl is-active smb not hang on. on shell.
 2. The last Linux Kernel also have this problem.
 `Linux localhost.localdomain 5.5.7-1.el7.elrepo.x86_64 #1 SMP Fri Feb 28 12:21:58 EST 2020 x86_64 x86_64 x86_64 GNU/Linux`
+3. `CentOS Linux release 7.7.1908 (Core)` yum update all.
+Still hang on.